Rouleau, Saskatchewan

 The town was notably the filming location of the popular Canadian sitcom Corner Gas, depicting the fictitious town of Dog River.

 History

 A post office was established at Rouleau in the provisional District of Assiniboia, North West Territories, as early as April 1, 1895.
 It incorporated as a village on July 23, 1903.

 Rouleau was named after Charles Borromée Rouleau.
 Rouleau was a magistrate in Battleford from 1883 until 1887 and served in the 1st Council of the North-West Territories.

+The village is "Saskatchewan's first 1 million bushel town", that is, the first point to ship 1 e6impbu of grain in one year.